spyderboy92/GSoC20-Kodi/README.md

 ## Work done:
-* First went to work with buffer.
-It was the most difficult and thrilling phase.
+* First went to work with creating buffer.
+It was the most difficult and learning phase.
 Lots of literature stuff about streaming and thread deadlocks.
-* Then went with adding buffer duration UI selection - The problem is different streams have different length of segments.
-* Network toggling adaptive switching-
-* Then display toggle
+* Network bandwidth based adaptive switching- It takes into account available bandwidth wrt to buffer needed to predict which next segment should be pre-fetched.
+* Display toggle- If the user changes Kodi window change for certain duration, new display resolution will be taken into consideration for fetching new segments.

 #### Added UI control that can be segregated for noob user to advanced user depending on access  level.
 ![Screenshot IA(UI- Menu)](https://user-images.githubusercontent.com/24195133/91663084-42b86a00-eb04-11ea-8001-ff82df9bcb63.png)
-Assured Buffer Duration- Tries to always maintain this buffer duration completely.
+Assured Buffer Duration- *Tries to always maintain this buffer duration completely.*
-Max Buffer Duration- The max buffer length to store.
+Max Buffer Duration-     *The max buffer length to store.
 Can be configured for movie watching.
-This will be always filled with best quality.
+This will be always filled with best quality.*
-Ignore Window Change- If disabled, selection of stream quality will depend on Kodi window size too.
+Ignore Window Change-    *If disabled, selection of stream quality will depend on Kodi window size too.*

 ## PRs and commit for the work done: